OKScienceDE/Open_Science_101/PERSONAS.md

 community and is very active there.
 Besides that she like modern art, Jazz music and tries to get into soldering in her local hack space.

+She would like to teach an Open Science class but she knows establishing such a course from scratch requires a lot of work which she cannot squeez into her tight schedule.

 ### Nick (the student)

-Nick is student of physics and is soon going to start his Master in semi-conductor quantum mechanics.
+Nick is a student of Physics and will soon start his Master in semi-conductor quantum mechanics.

 ## Pathways